-What emerges from the scattered sources available is that also refugees whose presence in Yugoslavia was regarded as strategic proved often not to be compliant with the role that was crafted on them, as it was witnessed by the escapes reported.
-A Romanian refugee possibly voiced the feeling of many when he stated that, while Yugoslavia irradiated an image of Westerness, the treatment they were faced with convinced them that the regime was not very different from the one they were fleeing.
-By and large, it is likely that Yugoslavia, rather than a coveted destination, represented the only way out from the neighboring people’s democracies for escapees, who originally planned to head Westwards.
+What emerges from the scattered sources available is that refugees, whose presence in Yugoslavia was regarded as strategic, also often proved to be non-compliant with the role being crafted for them, as was demonstrated by the escapes reported.
+A Romanian refugee possibly voiced the feeling of many when he stated that, while Yugoslavia projected an image of ‘Westerness,’ the treatment they received convinced them the regime was not very different from the one they were fleeing.
+By and large, it is likely that Yugoslavia, rather being than a coveted destination, was simply the only way out for escapees from the neighbouring people’s democracies who had originally planned to head West.

-Still on March 5, 1953, Yugoslav authorities communicated to the delegation in Geneva that the official stance was that Eastern European refugees were better staying in Yugoslavia, as it was witnessed by the fact that they had given up with their emigration plans and withdrawn their applications.
-Nonetheless, the geopolitical context changed overnight with Stalin’s death.
-Refugees from Eastern European countries lost their strategic value and turned into an uncomfortable presence on the path towards a détente.
-By the mid-1950s, against the backdrop of the normalization of the relations with the Soviet bloc, Yugoslavia decided to get rid of them.
-Sources reported on campaigns to repatriate, as the one waged by an Albanian commission which was allowed to visit the camps and lobby for repatriation.
-Yet, the majority of refugees held in Gerovo succeeded to emigrate Westwards.
-Italian sources were likely not far from the truth when they stated that the Yugoslavs facilitated their illegal border crossing into Italy to the point of providing refugees with money and food for the trip.
-Another era was about to start when it comes to refugee management.
+Still, on 5 March 1953, Yugoslav authorities communicated to the delegation in Geneva their official stance that Eastern European refugees were better off remaining in Yugoslavia, which was demonstrated by the fact that they had given up on their emigration plans and withdrawn their applications.
+However, with Stalin’s death, the geopolitical context changed overnight.
+Refugees from Eastern European countries lost their strategic value and became an uncomfortable presence on the path towards a détente.
+By the mid-1950s, with normalising relations with the Soviet Bloc in the background, Yugoslavia decided to rid itself of them.
+Sources reported on repatriation campaigns such the one waged by an Albanian commission that was permitted to visit the camps and lobby for repatriation.
+Yet the majority of refugees held in Gerovo succeeded in emigrating to the West.
+Italian sources were likely not far from the truth when they stated that the Yugoslavs had gone so far as to facilitate illegal border crossings into Italy by providing refugees with money and food for the trip.
+Another era in the management of refugee was about to begin.

-A transit country first and foremost: a springboard to reach the Western bloc
+A transit country first and foremost: a springboard to reach the Western Bloc

-As soon as the camp of Gerovo was cleared of refugees stranded in the country, it happened to serve as one of the main transit points during the major population movement that Europe experienced in the central post-war decades.
-Out of the roughly 200,000 Hungarians who escaped the country after the Soviet invasion, 19,587 of them entered Yugoslavia as soon as the Austrian border was sealed.
-Scholarship reports a figure of 675 Hungarian refugees who integrated in Yugoslavia as well as the existence of a specific refugee camp for those who wanted to stay.
-While Yugoslav authorities allegedly tried to allure some members of the technical intelligentsia to remain in the country, it is unlikely that they accepted, due to the wide range of alternatives available.
+As soon as Gerovo was cleared of refugees stranded in the country, it began to serve as one of the main transit points during the major population movement Europe experienced in the central post-war decades.
+Of the roughly 200,000 Hungarians who escaped after the Soviet invasion, 19,587 of them entered Yugoslavia as soon as the Austrian border was sealed.
+Scholarship reports there were 675 Hungarian refugees who integrated in Yugoslavia, and that there was a specific refugee camp for those who wanted to stay.
+While Yugoslav authorities allegedly tried to lure some members of the technical intelligentsia into remaining in the country, it is unlikely they acquiesced due to the wide range of alternatives available.